EmiPiplu/IncrementalInsanity/README.md

 V0.5 Scientific Notation achieved along with the 5th incrementor

 V0.6 After long enough waiting we finally have a full collection of 8 incrementors

+V0.7 "the break your finger update" Now adds the booster. gain a boost to all incrementors when you buy any incrementor